moodysalem/react-sync/README.md

 ## Status
 This project has been rewritten between versions 0.5 to 0.6 to be only responsible for fetching data.
 A demo is available in the [index.html](https://github.com/moodysalem/react-sync/blob/gh-pages/index.html) file.

+I believe in its current state it's stable and ready to be used (v0.6.4)

 ## Purpose
 `react-sync` provides a single higher order component used for retrieving data from your APIs.
 Manipulating and rendering the data is your responsibility, but refreshing the data from the API is as simple as changing a prop.

 ## Size
-The source is relatively short and very easy to understand (< 100 LOC) and the UMD module is < 15kb uncompressed and unminified.
+The source is relatively short and very easy to understand (< 100 LOC) and the UMD module is < 15kb before compression or minification!

 ## API
 See [props.jsx](https://github.com/moodysalem/react-sync/blob/gh-pages/src/props.jsx) for an annotated description of the props accepted by this component